muahtorski/aws-toolkit-vs-code-user-guide/doc_source/remote-lambda.md

 ## Import a Lambda Function<a name="import-lambda"></a>

-You can import code from a remote Lambda funcion into your VS Code workspace for editing and debugging\.
+You can import code from a remote Lambda function into your VS Code workspace for editing and debugging\.

 **Note**
  The toolkit only supports importing Lambda functions using supported Node\.js and Python runtimes\.